RafaelSterzinger/AlphaTrader/README.md

 # Project Proposal
 ## Scientific Papers
 For my project in Applied Deep Learning I chose to focus on Deep Reinforcement Learning (DRL) in the financial market or rather on foreign exchange (forex) rates.
 It seems like this is a very hot topic, since there are dozens of scientific papers on sites like e.g [arXiv.org](https://arxiv.org/) covering this problem.
-Therefore there are many possibilities in which this project might develop, but for the begining I will use the following two papers:
+Therefore, there are many possibilities in which this project might develop, but for the beginning I will use the following two papers:

 * [Deep Reinforcement Learning in Financial Markets](https://arxiv.org/abs/1907.04373)

-    Modeling the market as Markov Decision Process (MDP) and using DRL to trade.
+    Modelling the market as Markov Decision Process (MDP) and using DRL to trade.

 * [Deep Reinforcement Learning for Foreign Exchange Trading](https://arxiv.org/abs/1908.08036)

     Comparing Deep Q-Network (DQN) and Proximal Policy Optimization (PPO) algorithms and their effectiveness in the forex market.
 There are also possibilities to try different PPO algorithms from [this](https://arxiv.org/abs/1707.06347) paper.

 ----
 There is also a whole different approach to this problem using images and Convolutional Neural Networks (CNN) or RNN's, with a focus on Long Short-Term Memory (LSTM).
 One of both methods may find application in the future, when the focus is on fine-tuning and varying the existing model.